cssinjs/jss/docs/react-jss.md

 **HOC based API is deprecated as of v10 and will be removed in v11.
 Old docs are available [here](./react-jss-hoc.md).**

-Benefits compared to the lower level core:
+Benefits compared to using the core JSS package directly:

 - Dynamic Theming - allows context based theme propagation and runtime updates.
 - Critical CSS extraction - only CSS from rendered components gets extracted.